m13253/sb-jsfx-plugins/README.md

 4. **Lower Inflection Level (LU)**, default is -10 LU.

    This value is added to Target Loudness (e.g. -23 LUFS + -10 LU = -33 LUFS).
-The changing rate decreases instead of increasing when the Momentary Loudness is below this level.
+The changing rate decreases instead of increasing when the measured Momentary Loudness is below this level.
 This feature is designed to handle transitions from quiet sections and loud sections carefully, to prevent audiences from being shocked.

 5. **Bottom Gate Level (LUFS)**, default -60 LUFS.

-   When the Momentary Loudness is below this level, the algorithm treats the signal as silence, either between two songs, or when no one is speaking.
+   When the measured Momentary Loudness is below this level, the algorithm treats the signal as silence, either between two songs, or when no one is speaking.
 If your material has background noise, set this value higher than the loudness of that noise, or the noise will be amplified to the target loudness.
 A more ideal solution is to prepend a noise remover plugin.

 ## Licenses